 The Pupil Premium Grant is used to provide additional educational support in order to improve the progress and to raise the standard of achievement for eligible pupils.
-High quality teaching and targeted support are at the heart of our approach to support disadvantaged pupils.
+Quality First Inclusive Teaching and targeted support are at the heart of our approach to support disadvantaged pupils.
 The funding issued is used to narrow and close the gap between the achievement of these pupils and their peers.